Joe Anto

 We’ll describe how each professional charges and the expected costs to you.

-Understanding the Role of the Investment Banker
+The Role of the Investment Banker in Your Sale

 The investment banker oversees the M&A process and is responsible for preparing a preliminary valuation, marketing your company, negotiating the transaction, overseeing due diligence, and negotiating the definitive agreements.
 Most investment bankers prefer to receive the bulk of their compensation when the deal closes; this helps align the goals of the seller and the investment banker.

-Monthly Advisory Fees
+Advisory Fees and Their Purpose

 Many investment banks, including PCE, will charge the client a monthly advisory fee.
 We do this for two key reasons: